 with the well-being of local communities and the maintenance and enhancement of

-biodiversity and ecosystem services scientific evidence that Community Based Natural Resource Management (hereafter CBNRM) in specific cultural and ecological contexts is positively associated with the well-being of local communities and the maintenance and enhancement of biodiversity and ecosystem services.
+biodiversity and ecosystem services.
 However, such management arrangements -and the associated biocultural diversity- are being eroded due to an increased interconnection of cultures and ecosystems partly driven by economic globalization.
-Additionally there is a lack of recognition or even intentional marginalization of these CBNRM systems by local and national governments, even if CBNRM has proved to be central in securing the means of existence of millions of people around the world, and in contributing to the conservation of great portions of aquatic and terrestrial ecosystems at a global level.
+Additionally there is a lack of recognition of these CBNRM systems by local and national governments.
 Researchers from the Ethnoecology Laboratory study different forms of CBNRM developed by indigenous peoples and rural populations living in areas of high biodiversity.
-We are also analysing the role of community-based conservation in fostering or undermining socio-ecological resilience.
+We are also analyzing the role of community-based conservation in fostering or undermining socio-ecological resilience.
 In theory, community-based conservation can contribute to maintaining biological diversity and ensuring rural and indigenous peoples’ ability to benefit from natural resources and to anticipate and adapt to socio-ecological change, but this may not always be the case.

 Plants and People